syncfusion-content/windowsforms-docs/WindowsForms/Docking-Manager/FAQ/DockState/How-to-avoid-flickering-while-loading-dock-state.md

 ---
 layout: post
-title: How to avoid flickering while loading dock state | WindowsForms | Syncfusion
+title: How to avoid flickering while loading dock state |WinForms |Syncfusion
-description: How to avoid flickering while loading dock state
+description: This section explains about how to avoid flickering while loading dock state in the WindowsForms DockingManager.
 platform: WindowsForms
 control: DockingManager
 documentation: ug